 On top of these fantastic events, the National Centre for Writing have also created a whole host of walking tours around Norwich, which are all completely free to take part in and inspired by literature associated with the city in some way.
 These are:

-Discover Norwich of the past, present, and future with Wandering Words – commissioned poems from five fantastic writers.
+Discover Norwich of the past, present, and future with Wandering Words – commissioned poems from seven fantastic writers.
 Along this walking trail, you can scan the QR codes of each location to listen to an immersive audio recording of a poem, as well as the sounds of people and settings that inspired the writer’s work, while you explore.
-Plus, in May 2024, Wandering Words is getting two new locations in celebration of the City of Literature Weekend at the Norfolk & Norwich Festival.
-So, there’s no better time to give it a go!

 Stories from the Quarter is a National Lottery Heritage Fund project designed to document and celebrate the stories of the diverse communities that both live and work in Norwich.
 Their first edition focuses on the county’s thriving Bengali and Sylheti-speaking communities with 14 interviews from community members from mosques, hospitality, transport, and the NHS.
 Follow this walking trail around the city and scan the QR code at each marked location to hear these first-hand accounts about their lives and how they’ve changed in Norwich.
 It’s fascinating to listen to.
 This trail map can be downloaded from the National Centre for Writing’s website or pick up a physical copy in Dragon Hall for free.